- Best Bug Out Bag List for 2018

 Gransfor Bruk is my go-to company for all axes now.
 They’re beautiful, handmade tools that have a 20-year warranty.
 When I have this hatchet with me I almost never reach for a knife!
 I’ll stop geeking out over a hatchet now, but before I go on I just want to say they’re worth every penny and make a great addition to any survival kit.

 Laminated maps of your local area, as well as a compass and a GPS, will allow you to find your way.
+Make sure you have them on your bug out bag list.
+It seems like something that you may not need, but it can mean the difference between making it to your bug out location and getting lost on the way.
 Make sure you practice with the compass and understand how to use it!
 When you’re trying to navigate during a bug out situation it’s not the time that you should be first pulling out your compass.

 A normal lensatic compass is going to be the best for true navigation.
 These survival bracelets would be a good backup for that compass and they have a fire starter and 550 cord.